wp-plugins/nofollow-for-external-link/readme.txt

 > <strong>PAID SUPPORT ($30/Hr, We ACCEPT PAYPAL )</strong>
 >
-> We assume most of the users would find it easy to install & use this plugin but those who needs <strong>PAID SUPPORT</strong> on any of the following:
+> We assume most of the users would find it easy to install & use this plugin but those who needs <strong><em>PAID SUPPORT</em></strong> on any of the following:
 >
 > <strong>a.
 Get the plugin installed </strong>
 >